rainbowsend/TIE-GCM-PDAF/README.md

 This fork includes modifications to combine TIE-GCM 3.0 with the parallel data assimilation framework (PDAF).

+> [!Note]
+> The model error is represented by an ensemble of TIE-GCM~3.0 instances.
+All instances are computed in parallel.
+A typical ensemble size is 72, which accordingly requires 72 cores.
+To exploit the parallelization of the TIE-GCM, even more cores are required.
+For example, 288 cores would be required to compute 72 instances, each running on 4 cores.

 # Main modifications
 * PDAF integration (must be enabled by using `-DUSEPDAF` preprocessor flag)